LennartAJansson/WeatherForecastsApi/Readme.md

 Create a ASP.NET Web API from the Template
 Add a reference to 'MediatR.Extensions.Microsoft.DependencyInjection'
 ## Step 2 Adding contracts
-Create a folder named Contracts
+Create a folder named 'Contracts'
 Add records for request data types
 Add records for response data types
-You could put them in separate file for clarity, differ between Commands, Queries and Responses.
+You could put them in separate file for clarity, fx differ between Commands, Queries and Responses.
-Connect request data type to response data type by adding the interface IRequest of the response datatype:
+Connect request data type to response data type by adding the interface 'IRequest' of the response datatype:

 ```
 public record ReadAllWeatherRequest() : IRequest<IEnumerable<WeatherResponse>>;